sanjayreddygaddam/sanjayreddygaddam/README.md

 - 👋 Hi, I’m @sanjayreddygaddam
 - 👀 I’m interested in Splunk
-- 🌱 I’m currently learning Splunk
+- 🌱 I’m currently learning DE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Use Cases
 - 📫 How to reach me ...

 <!---